safrot77/twiittoOo/README.md

-# twiittoOo is a simple Twitter client application
+# twiittoOo is a simple Twitter client application for Android

 Current Features:
 - Localization for Arabic, English and French